Thytu/SMIT/README.md

 Welcome to SMIT!
 Follow these simple steps to get started:

-**Clone the Repository**: Begin by cloning the SMIT repository to your local machine using Git:
+Begin by cloning the SMIT repository to your local machine using Git:
 ```sh
 git clone https://github.com/Thytu/SMIT/
 cd SMIT
 ```

-**Set Up Virtual Environment**: We highly recommend using a virtual environment to manage dependencies and prevent conflicts.
+We highly recommend using a virtual environment to manage dependencies and prevent conflicts.
 Create and activate a virtual environment using your preferred tool (e.g., virtualenv, conda):

 ```sh
 # Example using virtualenv
 virtualenv venv
 source venv/bin/activate
 ```

-**Install Dependencies**: Once inside the project directory and your virtual environment is activated, install the required dependencies listed in requirements.txt using pip:
+Once inside the project directory and your virtual environment is activated, install the required dependencies listed in requirements.txt using pip:

 ```sh
 pip install -r requirements.txt
 ```

+### Run the Example

-**Run the Example**: You can quickly run the default example provided in SMI by executing the following command:
+You can quickly run the default example provided in SMI by executing the following command:

 ```sh
 python src/main.py